Happy with your income? Yes? Well, jolly good, run along and check out some interesting 404 pages (opens in new tab) or something.

 Sometimes you're going to have to step up if you want to maximise your earning potential and if you want more money and new challenges, a move into project management can give you both.
 Nowadays, it's near-impossible to avoid project-management methodologies and it's about a lot more than simply shipping products on time and on budget – agile methodologies can shape the way a project progresses.

 "You definitely need a smart techie in the room able to organise the work, the crossover between the technical build team and the delivery management team," says Huckle.
 "It's about understanding process, how creative crosses over into technology and experience of what those overlaps are, understanding how edge cases occur and how mistakes get made."
+If you've got a big team working on a project, the best cloud storage will help.

-"Companies know they need to shift cultures towards being lean, with small multi-disciplinary teams working at a faster rate," adds Kate Taylor client services director at Zone.
+"Companies know they need to shift cultures towards being lean, with small multi-disciplinary teams working at a faster rate," adds Kate Taylor client services director at Zone (opens in new tab).
 "So agile project management is something where we're competing with more people and starting to see a better quality in the market than the last few years."

 03. UX design